Macrometacorp/tutorial-fastly-compute-jsc8/README.md

 # Macrometa JSC8 driver on Fastly Compute@Edge

-This tutorial will demonstrate how you can use jsc8 driver with Fastly Compute edge
+This tutorial will demonstrate CRUD operation on GDN Collection using a jsc8 driver with Fastly Compute edge.

-**Note**: Fastly Compute@Edge does not support websocket connection so you will not be able use JSC8 features such connecting to stream/collection streams.
+**Note**: Fastly Compute@Edge does not support websocket connection so you will not be able use JSC8 features such connecting to stream/collection streams

 ## Prerequisite

 1. Create API token by following [Fastly creating api tokens doc](https://docs.fastly.com/en/guides/using-api-tokens#creating-api-tokens).
-The generated token will be used to configure Fastly CLI. **Create Token with `Global API access` Scope.**
+The generated token will be used to configure Fastly CLI. **Create Token with `Global API access` Scope**
 2. To install and configure Fastly CLI follow [Fastly CLI Doc](https://developer.fastly.com/reference/cli/)
 3. Create Fastly Compute@Edge service
     > ```